Catskill Mountains: Geology

 Over time, the sediments were buried by more sediments from other areas, until the original Devonian and Mississippian sediments were deeply buried and slowly became solid rock.
 Then the entire area experienced uplift, which caused the sedimentary rocks to begin to erode.
 Today, those upper sedimentary rocks have been completely removed, exposing the Devonian and Mississippian rocks.
 Today's Catskills are a result of the continued erosion of these rocks, both by streams and, in the recent past, by glaciers.

 In successive ice ages, both valley and continental glaciers have widened the valleys and the notches of the Catskills and rounded the mountains.
 Grooves and scratches in exposed bedrock provide evidence of the great sheets of ice that once traversed the region.
 Even today the erosion of the mountains continues, with the region's rivers and streams deepening and widening the mountains' valleys and cloves.

 Recreation

 The Borscht Belt

 In the mid–20th century, summer resorts in the Catskills, nicknamed the Borscht Belt, were a major vacation destination for Jewish New Yorkers.
 At its peak of popularity, about 500 resorts operated in the region.
+The resorts offered luxurious amenities that drew customers in, such as elite entertainers and all-you-can-eat meals.
 Later changes in vacationing patterns have led most of those travelers elsewhere, although there are still some bungalow communities and summer camps in the region catering to Orthodox populations.